MindOwl

 From an early age, those likely to develop ASPD show signs during childhood or adolescence.
 About 25-40% of young people diagnosed with conduct disorder may later receive a diagnosis of ASPD in adulthood.

-There are high-functioning sociopaths who can hide their tendencies well and mimic feelings they do not actually experience.
+Some high-functioning sociopaths can hide their tendencies well and mimic feelings they do not actually experience.
 On the other side, low-functioning sociopaths might use threats, forceful tactics, and even violence to achieve what they want.

 Understanding sociopathy is key to recognising it in our daily encounters.